 It’s enough to strike panic into the heart of any small business owner: closed offices, physical distancing, and economic downturns.
 The COVID-19 pandemic has forced most of us into our homes – small business owners and customers alike – with little contact with the outside world.
 But in times of crisis, a hero always emerges.
 For small business owners, that champion is email marketing.
 Now where to find the best email marketing services?
-And what is what is email marketing?
-Broadly speaking email marketing is sending a commercial message to a group of interested people.
-You can use email marketing templates for layout, and email-marketing-software but content is king.
+And what is email marketing?
+Broadly speaking, email marketing is sending a commercial message to a group of interested people.
+You can use email marketing templates for layout and email marketing software, but content is king.

 This is good news for small business owners – email marketing communication is one of the most cost-effective marketing tools to grow your business.
 Through this channel, you can share your latest deals and offers, keep customers informed